 Have a look at how your app competitors have written their app descriptions, getting some inspiration is never wrong.
 Thinking like your users will help you immensely while writing an app description.

-Also, check their app descriptions and try to think how would you react to their description and after that try to view your description under the light of your reaction to their description.
-Move on from there and you should be able to write up a compelling app description.
+Also, check their app descriptions and try to think how you would react to their description and after that try to view your description under the light of your reaction to their description.
+Now you should be able to write up a compelling app description.